-7 Best Brushes for Staining Wood (Tested & Reviewed 2023)
+Best Brush for Staining Wood

 Staining your wood projects is a vital step that can make or break your project.
 By staining it correctly, you’ll add protection and give it the look you want.

 I’ve been using wood stains on my projects for years, but there’s one aspect many woodworkers overlook – finding the right brush!
+Here are the best brushes you can use!

 In a hurry?
 The best brush for staining wood is the Purdy Ox-Hair Brush because of how well it penetrates wood and leaves an even coat of stain.